Institute of Computing for Climate Science Summer School 2025

 Hackathon

 As in previous years, we will be running a hackathon at the summer school on the Friday.
 The idea of a hackathon is to spend focussed time working on a mini-project for a day in a small group (e.g., 3-6 people).
 Projects are proposed by participants and can be based on something you are currently working on, or an idea that could be reasonably tackled in a day (at least to make some progress).
 This is a fantastic opportunity to learn from each other ‘by doing’, forge new connections, and even make progress on a project.
 As part of the registration, you will be asked for your GitHub login.
-We will add everyone to a Summer School hackathon repository in which people can propose topics ahead of time by posting an issue, enabling discussion and forming groups by responding to the issue.
+We will add everyone to the Summer School hackathon repository in which people can propose topics ahead of time by posting an issue, enabling discussion and forming groups by responding to the issue.
 We will have a short session to discuss the summer school arrangements, but our hope is that there will be a sufficient number of projects submitted ahead of time to enable groups to be formed by the Friday.
 We will send out a reminder to submit project ideas ahead of the summer school.